Our trainers and supervisors are all experienced trainers and expert trauma clinicians.

 Andrea Phelps is a clinical psychologist who has worked for 20 years in the mental health field, and has specialised in posttraumatic mental health since 2003.
 She is Deputy Director at Phoenix Australia.
 Within the PTSD field, Andrea’s particular research and clinical interest is in the area of sleep and nightmares.
 She has completed a PhD on this topic.

 BA (Hons) MA (ClinPsych) PhD MAPS (CCLIN)

 Darryl Wade is a clinical psychologist with many years’ experience in public and private mental health settings.
-He is Director of Education and Training at Phoenix Australia.
+He is Head of Policy and Practice at Phoenix Australia.
 He has published widely on posttraumatic mental health issues.
 Darryl is an experienced presenter, practitioner and project leader in posttraumatic mental health.